-The Lord had entered into a conditional covenant with Israel at Mount Sinai, but the people broke their promises, and Micah appears as a prosecuting attorney, who presents the evidence of Israel's broken covenant and shocking apostasy.
+The Lord had entered into a conditional covenant with Israel at Mount Sinai, but the people broke their promises and Micah appears as a prosecuting attorney who presents the evidence of Israel's broken covenant and shocking apostasy.

-Hear, O peoples - ALL of you.. were his opening words.
-Micah was presenting God's case against both the dispersed, northern tribes of apostate Israel.. and their southern sisters, in the scattered kingdom of rebellious Judah.
-Hear, O peoples - Give ear, ALL of You.
-Listen, O earth and all it contains.
+"Hear, O peoples - ALL of you," were his opening words.
+Micah was presenting God's case against both the dispersed, northern tribes of apostate Israel and their southern sisters in the scattered kingdom of rebellious Judah: "Hear, O peoples - Give ear, ALL of You.
+Listen, O earth and all it contains."

-God was proclaiming His gross dissatisfaction with both Israel and Judah, in the hearing of the whole earth.
-Hear, O peoples - and let the Lord God, the sovereign Lord of all, be a witness against you.
+God was proclaiming His gross dissatisfaction with both Israel and Judah, in the hearing of the whole earth: "Hear, O peoples - and let the Lord God, the sovereign Lord of all, be a witness against you."
 Both the northern kingdom of Samaria and the southern kingdom, which was based in Jerusalem, had adopted the apostate ways of the world.

-The Lord, in His sovereignty, summons both Israel and the nations of the world to hear a message of judgement, in this book of Micah.
-He called them, from His holy temple, to witness His accusations against His covenant people: Hear, O peoples - all of you, and let the Lord God, be a witness against you - the Lord from His holy temple.
+The Lord, in His sovereignty, summoned both Israel and the nations of the world to hear a message of judgement in this book of Micah.
+He called them, from His holy temple, to witness His accusations against His covenant people: "Hear, O peoples - all of you, and let the Lord God be a witness against you - the Lord from His holy temple."

-The word of the Lord stands fast in heaven and cannot be shaken, and so Micah the prophet was caused to write of this future judgement, in the past tense - as though it had already happened.
-But as one continues to read the book of Micah, we discover that God is long-suffering and very merciful, and that blessings will one day flow.. following His anger.
-The nations will be judged for the way that they treated His people, and eventually, goat nations will be separated from sheep nations.
+The Word of the Lord stands fast in heaven and cannot be shaken and so Micah the prophet was caused to write of this future judgement - in the past tense - as though it had already happened.
+But as one continues to read the book of Micah, we discover that God is long suffering and very merciful, and that blessings will one day flow... following His anger.
+The nations will be judged for the way that they treated His people and eventually, goat nations will be separated from sheep nations.

 Despite the punishment for their sin, Micah records that Israel is also given a promise of blessing.
-And although Micah was a prophet that wept and mourned for the sin of the nation and the coming destruction upon his people, he also was caused to rejoice, that God would once again be the good Shepherd of Israel - Who would wipe away every tear from their eye.
+And although Micah was a prophet that wept and mourned for the sin of the nation and the coming destruction upon his people, he also was caused to rejoice that God would once again be the good Shepherd of Israel - Who would wipe away every tear from their eye.

-Time is short and those who do not know the Lord would do well to seek Him with all their heart - while those that know the Lord should become increasingly active in sharing the gospel of salvation with all who are lost in their sins and without hope in the world.
+Time is short and those who do not know the Lord would do well to seek Him with all their heart - while those who know the Lord should become increasingly active in sharing the gospel of salvation with all who are lost in their sins and without hope in the world.